HsuehYiLu/Cat-_Dog-_classification/README.md

 cd cats-vs-dogs-classification
 ```

-Download the dataset from Kaggle and place it in the appropriate directories:
+Download the dataset from Kaggle and place it in the appropriate directories: https://www.kaggle.com/competitions/dogs-vs-cats/data.

+Unzip the train and test1 folder.

 Place the training images in data/train

 Place the test images in data/test

 Run the main script to train the model and evaluate its performance: